shyamven/InformationTheoreticLowerBounds/README.md

 # InformationTheoreticLowerBounds

 ## Overview
 This repository contains a Python implementation of an autoencoder for experimental analysis in the field of information theory.
-The autoencoder is designed to compare the mean squared error (MSE) with lower bounds across various datasets.
+The autoencoder is designed to compare the mean squared error (MSE) with information theoretic lower bounds across various datasets.

 ## Installation